Neha Kakkar: 2017–present: Collaboration with Tanishk Bagchi and series of remade songs

 Kakkar's first release of 2018 was Yo Yo Honey Singh's "Chhote Chhote Peg" from Sonu Ke Titu Ki Sweety, a remake of the Anand Raj Anand-composition "Tote Tote Ho Gaya" from Bichhoo (2000).
 This was followed by Bagchi's recreation of "Aashiq Banaya Aapne" included in the soundtrack album of Hate Story 4, originally performed by Himesh Reshammiya and Shreya Ghoshal.
-The duo collaborated on five other projects, from which "Dilbar" from Satyameva Jayate and "Aankh Maarey" from Simmba became popular with music listeners, both songs reaching the list of most-viewed Indian videos on YouTube and the former being the first Indian song to reach number three on the Billboard YouTube Music Chart.
+The duo collaborated on five other projects, out of which "Dilbar" from Satyameva Jayate and "Aankh Maarey" from Simmba became popular with music listeners, with both songs reaching the list of most-viewed Indian videos on YouTube and the former being the first Indian song to reach number three on the Billboard YouTube Music Chart.
 Apart from rendering the folk pop song "Dholida" from Loveyatri alongside Udit Narayan and Palak Muchhal, Kakkar performed a traditional-themed-contemporary Punjabi track, "Bhangra Da Sajda" from Veere Di Wedding, composed and co-sung by Shashwat Sachdev.
 The trend continued with the item song "Gali Gali" included in the Hindi-dubbed version of the Kannada film K.G.F: Chapter 1.
 During the year, she appeared as a judge alongside Anu Malik and Vishal Dadlani in the tenth season of the Indian television music competition, Indian Idol.

-2019 began with the release of three remade songs in collaboration with Bagchi, "Chamma Chamma", recreated for the film Fraud Saiyyan–original composition in the film China Gate (1998), while "Coca Cola Tu" from Luka Chuppi and "Hauli Hauli" from De De Pyaar De.
-The year marked her first collaboration with Vishal Mishra and Vishal–Shekhar, where she performed the female version of "Ki Honda Pyaar" from Jabariya Jodi for the former and "The Hook Up Song" for the latter, which was well received by critics.
+In 2019, she began her year with the release of three remade songs in collaboration with Bagchi, starting with "Chamma Chamma", recreated for the film Fraud Saiyyan, which was originally composed for the film China Gate (1998), followed by Coca Cola from Luka Chuppi and "Hauli Hauli" from De De Pyaar De.
+The year marked her first collaboration with Vishal Mishra and Vishal–Shekhar, performinf the female version of "Ki Honda Pyaar" from Jabariya Jodi with Mishra and "The Hook Up Song", from Student of the Year 2 with the duo, which was well received by critics.
 The trio of Kakkar, Bagchi and dancer Nora Fatehi re-united for two other chart-busters, "O Saki Saki" from Batla House and "Ek Toh Kum Zindagani" from Marjaavaan.
-The former being a remake of Musafir film's "Saaki", originally performed by Sukhwinder Singh and Sunidhi Chauhan.
-During the year, Kakkar lent her voice for "Dheeme Dheeme", composed by Bagchi and the romantic love song "Tu Hi Yaar Mera" composed by Rochak Kohli.
+The former being a remake of "Saaki", from the film Musafir, was originally performed by Sukhwinder Singh and Sunidhi Chauhan.
+During the same year, Kakkar lent her voice for "Dheeme Dheeme", composed by Bagchi and the romantic love song "Tu Hi Yaar Mera", composed by Rochak Kohli.

-From 2017 on, Kakkar, primarily, in collaboration with Tanishk Bagchi, became more associated with the trend of remaking old to very recent songs, which resulted in several backlashes targeted for the singer.

 On 12 December 2021, Kakkar performed at the Jubilee Stage at Expo 2020 in Dubai, UAE.